Clinical Studies | Convergent Dental

 Four-point Bend Measurements

 Beams (1 × 1 × 9 mm) of dentin were used in the dentin mechanical strength study.
 Two groups were studied, with 10 samples per group.
-The mechanical strength of facially ablated dentin (n=10) was determined via four-point bend test and compared to control samples (n=10) prepared with 320 grit wet sand paper to simulate conventional preparations.
+The mechanical strength of facially ablated dentin (n=10) was determined via the four-point bend test and compared to control samples (n=10) prepared with 320 grit wet sandpaper to simulate conventional preparations.

 It was found that laser-ablated surfaces were smooth and highly uniform.
 No visible discoloration or charring indicative of thermal damage was observed on either the enamel or dentin surfaces under both macroscopic and microscopic inspection.